 2. Leverage Technology

-3. Visualization and Analysis
+3. Visualisation and Analysis

 - Clash Detection: Conduct clash detection to identify and resolve conflicts between different structural elements.
 This is especially important for steel structure drawings to ensure seamless integration.